pabloh/pathway/README.md

   process do
     step :validate
     step :fetch_model
-    step :fetch_model, from: User, with: :user_id, search_by: :pk, to: :user # Even the default class can also be overrided with 'from:' step :update_nugget end
+    step :fetch_model, from: User, using: :user_id, search_by: :pk, to: :user # Even the default class can also be overrided with 'from:' step :update_nugget end